honnisha/sanic-sqlalchemy-example/readme.md

+# transfer-system

-Project is example of usage Sanic framework with Postgresql async SQLAlchemy core (not orm).
+Project is example of usage Sanic framework with Databases package uses async SQLAlchemy core (not orm).

 Alembic is used for migrations.

 PostgreSQL in Docker is configured for two databases, one is used for tests.

+## Usage

 To run in Docker:
 ```shell
 sudo docker-compose build
 sudo docker-compose up
 ```

+## Migrations

 To make and run migrations:
 ```shell